48-hour Barcelona itinerary – Information about the city and things to do in Barcelona

 Renting a vehicle

 Generally, a car isn’t required in Barcelona and I might even advise against it give the heavy traffic and difficulty of finding parking.
 However, since we were planning to move on to Costa Brava afterwards, we ended up renting a car.
-We picked it up from the airport, from the Avis company, having preordered it from the Rentalcars website.
+We picked it up from the airport, from the Avis company, having preordered it from the Papam Papam website.
 The hotel we stayed at had free parking for hotel guests.

 Flights to Barcelona